Geometric Visualizations of Single and Entangled Qubits: Introduction

-To construct our 2-qubit toroid visualization, we first review some underappreciated geometrical properties of the 1-qubit Bloch Sphere model by analyzing a Bloch Circle cross-section of it.
-We then concatenate two Bloch Circles to construct a torus model that maps separable 2-qubit pure states.
-Finally, the separable torus is extended inward and outward by a finite amount to create a toroidal volume that maps 2-qubit entangled states.
+To construct our 2-qubit toroid visualization, we first review some under-appreciated geometrical properties of the 1-qubit Bloch Sphere model by analyzing a Bloch Circle cross-section of it.
+A particular point of emphasis in this review is understanding how to visualize 1-qubit mixed quantum states and the associated entries in the density matrices that represent them.
+Due to the increased mathematical complexity of performing algebraic calculations with density matrices, the introduction of mixed states is often postponed to more advanced courses or omitted entirely in undergraduate eduction, despite the fact that almost all physical systems are properly described by mixed states rather than pure ones -- for example the polarization state of photons in the partially polarized or unpolarized light from most light sources.
+By emphasizing how one can directly see the measurement probabilities of all possible 1-qubit measurements on any mixed state plotted in a Bloch Circle and read off the density matrix elements for any basis, this model allows the early introduction of mixed states to students without recourse to heavier mathematical formalisms.
+Moving to the 2-qubit case, we concatenate two Bloch Circles to construct a torus model that maps separable 2-qubit pure states.
+The separable torus is extended inward and outward by a finite amount to create a toroidal volume that maps 2-qubit entangled states.
 The toroid model straightforwardly displays both the 2-qubit state of a system and the corresponding mixed states of each of the constituent qubits, while clearly delineating the 2-qubit states corresponding to separable, entangled, and maximally entangled qubits.
-This model thus helps learners build intuitions about 2-qubit separable and entangled states, unitary evolutions between them, the corresponding evolutions of the underlying 1-qubit states, pure and mixed states, and how the relative ``size'' of a state space grows with the number of qubits.
+This model thus helps learners build intuitions about 2-qubit separable and entangled states, unitary evolutions between them, the corresponding evolutions of the underlying 1-qubit pure and mixed states, and how the relative ``size'' of a state space grows with the number of qubits. \\ \\ \\ \\